 Heathrow Consultation 1

-Airspace Future Operations Consultation (Jan 2019)
+Airspace and Future Operations Consultation (Jan 2019)

 – Airspace change for an expanded Heathrow: the local factors we should consider in different geographic areas when designing future flight paths.

 – Airspace change to make better use of our existing two runways: the local factors we should consider in different geographic areas when designing new flight paths for some aircraft arrivals on our existing two runways.

 – Future operations for an expanded Heathrow: how we will operate our three runways in the future – this includes managing noise; respite through runway and airspace alternation; directional preference and night flights.

 This Consultation is now closed and we have archived this consultation.
 For more information on our Consultations visit https://afo.heathrowconsultation.com/

 This Consultation sought seek views on the proposed scheme for expansion and how Heathrow proposes to manage and mitigate the effects of this growth on local communities.
 This consultation was statutory and Heathrow is required by Government to hold it to develop our preferred plan for expansion.
 This consultation ran from 18 June 2019 until 13 September 2019.

 This Consultation is now closed and we have archived this consultation.
 For more information on our Consultations visit https://aec.heathrowconsultation.com

 We are finalising our proposals and expect to submit our DCO application to the Planning Inspectorate (PINS) in 2020.
 As our plans develop, it is likely that there are areas which will require further consultation ahead of our Development Consent Order submission in 2020.
 Consultation and engagement are a key part of the DCO process to ensure that the application is sufficiently tested before it is submitted.